 Price from 719 € per person (for minimum 35 persons)

 - Licensed English or German-speaking guide

 - Accommodation in 4* hotels according to the program

-- Entrance tickets (Sarajevo, Sargan train, Oplenac, Sumarice, Zica and Studenica monastery, Skadar, Zeitenlik, mausoleum on Vido Island,
+- Entrance tickets (Sarajevo, Sargan Eight train, Oplenac, Sumarice, Zica and Studenica monasteries, Skadar, Zeitenlik, and the mausoleum at Vido Island

 - Rakija tour

 - Flights from/to Belgrade